NextronSystems/analysis-cockpit-manual/administration/amc.rst

 go for a host centric approach.
 The Analysis Cockpit will calculate numbers of lines in different case types (Incident, Suspicious, Anomaly, etc.) on a per host basis for a given time frame.
-Information from the ASGARD, such as last scan dates, labels, host availability, and many more can allow for an entirely different perspective.
+Information from the Management Center, such as last scan dates, labels, host availability, and many more can allow for an entirely different perspective.

 By using the "Asset View" you can easily answer questions like: